2012 May Day protests: Indonesia

 Thousands of protesters marched through the capital demanding higher wages and better working conditions.
 President Susilo Bambang Yudhoyono responded by announcing a higher tax-free income ceiling and additional subsidized housing.

 Philippines

 Protesters gathered in Manila to demand higher wages and policies to prevent workers from termination.

 Taiwan

 Protesters in Taiwan marched through the streets of downtown Taiwan to demand for a number of things including higher wages, lower school tuition, and better conditions for foreign workers.

+Europe

+Sweden

+Two different demonstrations were organized in Gothenburg, one by the Swedish Social Democratic Party with the Swedish Trade Union Confederation (Landsorganisationen) which attracted 2,450 participants, and a second organized by the Left Party which attracted 3,400 participants.